 Once you save these settings, restart your devices and once they come back online, they should be using Pi-Hole as their DNS server.

 Now that you have Pi-Hole up and running, you can log back into the admin screen and you will start to see the requests that are being sent to Pi-Hole from your network.

 It should be noted that Pi-Hole will not block 100% of the ads and cannot block ads from YouTube.
-But, if you browse the internet a lot or have a lot of smart home devices, it won’t take long for you see the benefit of having a Pi-Hole.
-If you have any questions, feel free to drop a comment below.
+But, if you browse the internet a lot or have a lot of smart home devices, it won’t take long for you see the benefit of having a Pi-Hole running on your network.